Ivaylo of Bulgaria: Family

 By his marriage to Maria Kantakouzena, Ivaylo had one daughter, who is unnamed in the sources.
 She was not yet born in 1279, when her pregnant mother was captured by the Byzantines and exiled to Constantinople.

 Legacy

 Ivaylo's rebellion has been hailed as the first great peasant revolt in European history by Marxist historians.
 Others might argue that while the troubled social conditions in the 1270s certainly contributed to the revolt, Ivaylo's rise to power may be more closely comparable to a nationalist reaction such as that led (albeit with religion as a strong inspiration) by Joan of Arc.
 Like other charismatic leaders, Ivaylo lived on in the popular imagination and there were pseudo-Ivaylos who appeared (mostly on Byzantine territory) in the late 13th century and early 14th century.

 Ivaylo Cove on Snow Island in the South Shetland Islands, Antarctica, is named after Ivaylo.
+The city Ivaylovgrad is named after him.